 Run MarkLogic Directly on Hadoop Distributed File System

-In ongoing efforts to more closely align MarkLogic and Hadoop, the MarkLogic team has developed a version of MarkLogic Server featuring Hadoop Distributed File System storage.
-This provides a real-time database for Hadoop that leverages HDFS for scalability, performance, and availability enabling a fluid mix of data between operational and analytic workloads.
+MarkLogic is a real-time database for Hadoop that leverages HDFS for scalability, performance, and availability enabling a fluid mix of data between operational and analytic workloads.
 You can run the MarkLogic Enterprise NoSQL database on top of HDFS to provide ACID transactions, role-based security, full-text search, and the flexibility of a granular document data model for real-time applications all within your existing Hadoop infrastructure.
 Learn more about MarkLogic on HDFS.

-- Financial services and government agencies often have legal reporting requirements.
+- Financial services and government agencies often have data retention and legal reporting requirements.
 Hadoop and MarkLogic are a powerful solution for storing, accessing, reporting-on, and analyzing massive amounts of information.

 - Hadoop running with the Connector can take advantage of MarkLogic’s sophisticated security model for sensitive data.